Teacher Melissa Thomson shares her tips for turning chat show games into grammar and vocabulary practice.

 Learners who enjoy this might also be interested in the website Plot Generator.

-Younger learners can try writing their own short story on the LearnEnglish Kids website.
+Younger learners can try writing their own short stories on the LearnEnglish Kids website.

 Would you like to receive more articles like this?
 Sign up for our monthly newsletter.